Gardening for Earth Day

 April showers bring may flowers and more!
 So what things can we plant in April?

-We all know that there are certain plants that thrive/grow in each season.
+We all know that certain plants thrive/grow in each season.
 Well, maybe not all of us.
-That is why I am here to talk to you about different seeds that we can plant in April so they can grow and bloom in May and other months.
-“April showers bring May flowers,” right?
+That is why I am here to talk to you about different seeds we can plant in April so they can grow and bloom in May and other months.
+“April Showers bring May Flowers,” right?
 Well, it is not just the showers; we actually have to plant something to be fed and nurtured by us, the rain, soil, and sun.

 Not only are plants beneficial to our environment in so many ways, but it is also a good learning opportunity for your little ones.
-It teaches them responsibility, by having to look after and care for living things.
-Gardening teaches them about science and the different plant cycles, helps them to learn about sustainability and how to grow your own food, and can be a great way to put down the electronics and get outdoors for some fresh air.
-What better way to kick start Earth Month!
+It teaches them responsibility by having to look after and care for living things.
+Gardening teaches them about science and the different plant cycles, helps them to learn about sustainability and how to grow their own food, and can be a great way to put down the electronics and get outdoors for some fresh air.
+This is a great way to kick-start Earth Month!

 Let’s Talk a Little About Gardening

 Before we get into the types of plants we can plant, I want to discuss some basic planting knowledge.
-Like why do we start planting indoors vs outdoors for some plants.
-Or what does it mean to plant after the “last frost”.
+Like why do we start planting indoors versus outdoors for some plants?
+Or what does it mean to plant after the “last frost”?

 Indoor vs. Outdoor